-John and Abby Poor continued to live at 260 Commonwealth until about 1894, but had moved to Newton by 1895.
+John and Abby Poor continued to live at 260 Commonwealth during the 1893-1894 winter season, but moved thereafter to Newton.

-By the 1894-1895 winter season, 260 Commonwealth was the home of Franklin Smith, an iron manufacturer, and his wife, Sarah E. (Brigham) Smith.
+On May 23, 1894, 260 Commonwealth was purchased from John Poor by Sarah E. (Brigham) Smith, the wife of iron manufacturer Franklin Smith.
 They previously had lived at 537 Columbus.
-Sarah Smith is shown as the owner of 260 Commonwealth on the 1895 and 1898 Bromley maps.
 They continued to live at 260 Commonwealth until his death in October of 1897.

 George Dana was a merchant and agent for the Eagle Sugar Refinery.

 George Dana died in February of 1915 and Caroline Dana died in July of 1916.

 On November 18, 1918, 260 Commonwealth was acquired from Caroline Dana’s estate by Miss Mary Thompson of Hingham.

 On December 1, 1920, 260 Commonwealth was acquired from Mary Thompson by the Boston Academy of the Sacred Heart, which already owned 262–264–266 Commonwealth, where it maintained a school and convent.